 Spider Vein Specialists in Glen Mills, PA

 With nearly 55% of women and 45% of men having some sort of vein disease, spider veins are common.
 Spider veins are smaller red, blue, or purple veins, typically found on the legs or face, that can look like spiderwebs and are closer to the skin than normal veins.
 Varicose veins, while similar and often confused with spider veins, are much larger and look like bulging or twisting rope.
-The highly trained vein specialists at Vein Center of Brinton Lake are experts in diagnosing and treating patients throughout the West Chester and Glen Mills area for spider veins.
+The highly trained vein specialists at Vein Center of Brinton Lake are experts in diagnosing and treating patients throughout the West Chester and West Philadelphia area for spider veins.
 If you have unsightly or painful veins, call our office in Glen Mills at (610) 579-3516 today!

 The Cause of Spider Veins

 Spider veins are caused by a backup of blood that can result from hormone changes, exposure to the sun, or trauma to the leg.
 They are often found in the legs because of the intense pressure on the veins to carry blood back up to the heart.

 Other factors such as age, heredity, and hormonal changes such as pregnancy can also increase your risk of having spider veins, so it is important to take preventative measures.

 Some steps you can take to prevent spider veins from occurring include:

 - Wearing sunscreen regularly

 - Exercising consistently and maintaining a healthy weight, which can help reduce pressure put on the veins in your legs